fedecaccia/newton/README.md

 * Efficient error handling.

+* Multiple connection modes with clients: input writing and output reading (I/O), communication by MPI ports and communication by MPI communicators stablished in the same execution.

 * Ready-to-use functions to read outputs & write inputs of clients that connect by I/O.

+* Implemented communication with [Fermi](https://github.com/GG1991/fermi) & RELAP by I/O both connected with different threads of `Newton`.

 * Ready-to-use mappers of variables received and sended to clients.